-e can worry about failure, success, or losing someone.
+We can worry about harm coming to ourselves or to a loved one.
+We can worry about failure, success, or losing someone.
 We can worry about things that may seem small to others, like germs, or something bad happening if we don’t do something a certain way.
-Shame and fear of judgement add to the torture.
-We can be afraid of just about anything: bugs, elevators, heights, driving across a bridge, public restrooms.
-We can sometimes feel apprehension and not even know why.

 If you are a parent of an anxious child you are not alone.

 Adolescence is a challenging stage of life, both for the teen and the parents.
 It is a time when we ask the question “Who am I?”